-In the first trial, 30 couples were evenly randomized to five groups.
-In the first four groups, 100 mg of Testim was applied to the male abdomen and the couples were then asked to rub abdomen-to-abdomen for 15 minutes at 1 hour, 4 hours, 8 hours or 12 hours after dose application, respectively.
-In these couples, serum testosterone concentrations in female partners increased from baseline by at least 6 times and potential for transfer was seen at all timepoints.
+In the first trial, 30 couples were evenly randomized to 5 groups.
+In the first 4 groups, 100 mg of Testim was applied to the male abdomen and the couples were then asked to rub abdomen-to-abdomen for 15 minutes at 1 hour, 4 hours, 8 hours or 12 hours after dose application, respectively.
+In these couples, serum testosterone concentrations in female partners increased from baseline by at least 6 times and potential for transfer was seen at all time points.

 Carcinogenesis, Mutagenesis, Impairment of Fertility